Skip navigation

 GCT President Monty Halls opened the discussion on Challenges to Island Sustainability on Monday, giving a talk on ‘Galapagos – The Next Generation’.
 Throughout his talk, Monty highlighted that by teaching about the natural world in schools, as well as emphasising communication and leadership skills, we can inspire the next generation of conservationists.

-On Wednesday afternoon, GCT’s Head of Programmes, Jen Jones joined Tamara Galloway from the University of Exeter to speak about ‘Science to Solutions in Galapagos’.
-Driven by the University of Exeter and supported by the Global Challenges Resource Fund, Evolution Education Trust, Galapagos Conservation Trust and others, the Pacific Plastics: from Science to Solutions project unites scientists, communities, NGOs and industries to create a network of individuals that have joined forces to conserve our oceans, protect marine wildlife, and support people whose livelihoods depend on the health of this unique ecosystem.
+On Wednesday afternoon, GCT’s Head of Programmes, Jen Jones, joined Tamara Galloway from the University of Exeter to speak about ‘Science to Solutions in Galapagos’.
+Driven by the University of Exeter and supported by the Global Challenges Resource Fund, Evolution Education Trust, Galapagos Conservation Trust and others, the Pacific Plastics: Science to Solutions project unites scientists, communities, NGOs and industries to create a network of individuals that have joined forces to conserve our oceans, protect marine wildlife, and support people whose livelihoods depend on the health of this unique ecosystem.
 Jen’s talk highlighted the ways in which research, community, NGO and policy actors are coming together in order to improve ocean protection, tackle the issue of plastic pollution, and inspire climate action in Galapagos.

 GCT’s President Monty Halls presenting his talk © GCT